 - Serious non-fatal adverse events and reporting rules

-The Question and Answer document will be published on the Agency’s website.
+The questions and answers document will be published on the Agency's website.